 The Burnley Pocket is a residential area to the east of Richmond Primary school, outlined in blue in the image below, with the two options for walking or biking to school shown in red.
 The two routes are also used by parents and children who live just north of Swan Street, who cross over the railway line using the Burnley Street bridge or the Burnley Station underpass.

 On 15th February 2022, local resident Elena Pappas asked a public question at the council meeting, about what council could do to provide safer routes to school.
 The northern route is along Madden Grove and passes under the Burnley Street bridge.
 There are no pedestrian or pram friendly crossings under the bridge, to cross the Burnley Street slip lane.

 The southern route, along Barkly Avenue, has a crossing at Burnley Street that is often blocked by trucks, and the signalised crossing time is too short for small children.
 The traffic islands are too small to accomodate bikes and prams.

 Continuing along the southern route, at Rooney Street, the raised speed hump is not a pedestrian crossing, and the path is blocked by bollards.

 Support from the school

-The Richmond Primary School Principal and School Council President support the call for safer streets:
+In 2016, the Richmond Primary School Principal and School Council President supported the call for safer streets:

 I don’t want to get run over by some fast cars and you probably don’t want that either.
 You can stop this from happening by making the cars go slower and make a safer bike paths too.Saskia